-With the overpopulation of pets there are many shelters who are looking for homes to open their hearts to a new pet and make a difference.
-I believe the biggest need is for senior pets because they are usually the last to be adopted.
+With the overpopulation of pets, many shelters are looking for homes to open their hearts to new pet and make a difference.
+I believe the biggest need is adopting an older pet as they are usually the last to find a loving home.

 Tips on Adopting an Older Pet

-A few things to note about senior pets is they are mellow, wise, already trained old souls who take life one day at a time – and bring so much love and appreciation.
-If you are one of the kind and lucky people who will welcome a senior pet into your home this month, here are a few important tips to keep in mind from Petcurean Pet Food:
+A few things to note about senior pets are they are mellow, wise, already-trained old souls who take life one day at a time – and bring so much love and appreciation.
+If you are willling to welcome a senior pet into your home this month, here are a few important tips.

-- Ensure they get proper nutrition: As older pets are less active, they need fewer calories.
-A high quality, limited ingredient diet is a great way to maintain weight in older pets, while addressing and sensitivities and ensuring they get the nutrition they need, like Petcurean’s Go!
-Limited Ingredient Duck Recipe for dogs.
+- Ensure they get proper nutrition.
+As older pets are less active, they need fewer calories.
+A high-quality, limited-ingredient diet is a great way to maintain weight in older pets while addressing sensitivities and ensuring they get the nutrition they need.
 Dogs with joint problems may benefit from supplementation with glucosamine or fish oils.

 With recent advances in veterinary science and nutrition, dogs are living much longer and healthier lives, so a dog aged 9-10 can still have many good years left to enrich your life.
 Maintaining good health starts with common sense, regular exercise, good nutrition, and regular visits to the vet.
-You might just fall in love with adopting an older pet and give them a loving home to spend their final years in!
+You will fall in love with adopting an older pet and give them a loving home!

 Would you consider adopting an older pet?